sawangsi/House-Price-Prediction/README.md

 # House-Price-Prediction
-This is a competition project on Kaggle to predict the house price based on 79 variables
+Goals: To build model regression model to predict the house price

+### Data Set
+House Prices - Advanced Regression Techniques from Kaggle

+### Explore step
+* Dealing with the missing inside table